SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 According to [Wikipedia](https://en.wikipedia.org/wiki/Least_frequently_used): Least Frequently Used (LFU) is a type of cache algorithm used to manage memory within a computer.
 The standard characteristics of this method involve the system *keeping track of the number of times a block is referenced in memory*.
 When the *cache is full* and requires more room the system will *purge* the item with the *lowest reference frequency*.

-Let's now understand the building blocks of an LFU cache starting with a way to measure the access frequency.
+Let's now understand the building blocks of an LFU cache, starting with a way to measure the access frequency.

 ### Measuring access frequency